 Many businesses, designers, and marketers often take a, “type goes here,” approach to their communications.
-And when they’re done with a piece, it certainly does look and sound done.
+And when they’re done with a project, it certainly does look done.
 Occasionally it can be seen as flawless.
-But the question is, “Does it work as well as it should?
+But the question is, “Is it persuasive?"

-The businesses of today need more than just a writer… words on a page…a benefit oriented sell message that fits a particular space.
+There are a lot of writers out there.
+Thousands of them.
+But the organization that wants to make an impact needs more than just a writer… words on a page…a benefit oriented sell message that fits a particular space.
 It’s not even enough to have a professional writer with a gift for the language.
-What they really need is a rhetorician…an idea person skilled at the art of persuasion.
+Not even close.
+What they really need is a rhetorician.
+A persuader.
+An idea person skilled at the art of persuasion.
 They need someone to move people…to persuade them…to captivate their imagination and compel them to act.
-They need a storyteller who knows how to use the language in all communication channels like a Samurai warrior wields their blade.
+They need a storyteller who knows how to use the language in all communication channels like a Samurai warrior wields a blade.

 That doesn’t come with an English degree, by the way.
 Nor does it come with masters in journalism or creative writing.
-In fact, programs like that lead people down a wonderful, yet altogether different path.
-Cicero, the stoics, Bernbach and Silverstein - the writer will know their names while the persuader will have spent countless hours studying their craft.
+Programs like that lead people down different (though equally wonderful) paths.
+Cicero, the stoics, Bernbach and Goodby - the writer will know their names while the persuader will have spent countless hours studying their craft.

 When your brand has a way with words (not just visual design) it will be doubly or triply powerful.
 And ultimately it means exponentially more money to the bottom line.
+Yes, it really does make all the difference.
 When brands send out weak messages, all the money they spent on design, development and implementation makes but a whimper.